Skip to main content

 Fixed rate mortgage

-A fixed interest rate will not change for the length of the deal, so you can be certain of the interest charges for however long you choose to fix for.
+A fixed interest rate will not change for the length of the deal, so you can be certain of the interest charges for however long you choose to fix your mortgage for.
 Fixed-rate mortgages are available for two, three, five or ten years.

 Some even offer fixed rates for the full length of the mortgage term, so 25-40 years, although it’s not very common to fix for this long, as there can be disadvantages to this.